jmcnamara44/capstone-planning/README.md

 ## Description

 _This project will build plan the layout for my capstone project.
-At the moment my capstone ideas has not been finalized so working on determining that.
-From there this application will build a static model of the site and will identify where state will live.
-As the capstone project idea is finalized, this section will be updated._
+Planned capstone project is a website/app that takes 2 locations and finds a spot somewhere in the middle for them to meet.
+Middle points can be filtered and sorted by type of activity that is in between.
+This project will build a static model of the site and will identify where state will live.
+Once the capstone project idea is finalized, this section will be updated._

 ## Project Specs

-_._
+_User should be able to enter 2 locations they are searching for and have the api locate them._
+_Once locations are entered, a location halfway should be generated._
+_The meeting location should give directions to reach it for each starting location._
+_Attractions close to the meeting location should be given._
+_Users can filter and sort the attractions based on their interests._

 ## Setup/Installation Requirements